google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *x_intervals*: The X coordinates of the rectangles.
+- *x_intervals:* The X coordinates of the rectangles.
-- *y_intervals*: The Y coordinates of the rectangles.
+- *y_intervals:* The Y coordinates of the rectangles.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 ### AddCumulative
 ```python